-We assign our trucks to collect items in groups based around the type of material (for example metals are collected together, as is e-waste or furniture).
+We assign our trucks to collect the items based on the type of material, such as metals, whitegoods or furniture.
 This helps us sort items to maximise what can be reused and recycled.

 The items are then taken to the Shoal Bay Waste Management Facility.

-- Scrap Metals are taken to a scrap metal merchant for recycling
+- Scrap Metals is taken to a scrap metal merchant for recycling

-- Whitegoods are taken to Shoal Bay for degassing and taken to a scrap metal merchant for recycling
+- Whitegoods are taken to Shoal Bay for degassing and then on to a scrap metal merchant for recycling

-All other items that cannot be reused or recycled are landfilled at Shoal Bay Waste Management Facility.
+- Items that cannot be recycled are direct to landfill at Shoal Bay Waste Management Facility

 - Why do I still have items on my verge even though it's past my Zones' pick-up date?

-The reason that items are still on your verge could be:
+The reason that items are still on your verge could be either:

-- You have placed hazardous materials.
-Please check your letterbox for a Prohibited Items notice.
-You will need to make other arrangements for the disposal of these items.
+- Your items are hazardous and cannot be collected by our crew - Please check your letterbox for a Prohibited Items notice.
+You will need to make other arrangements for disposal of these items.

-- We have not reached your street yet.
-Please check this web page regularly as we will update suburbs completed as the collection conveys progresses.
+- We have not reached your street yet – The Collection Period for each Zone takes up to two weeks.
+Please check this web page regularly as we will update suburbs completed as the collection convoy progresses.